-The specific type of the certificate you have just created is quite precious, and you should make sure to keep it safe.
+- First, the specific type of the certificate you have just created is quite precious, and you should make sure to keep it safe.
 A single Developer ID Application Certificate can be used to sign, notarize and distribute multiple applications outside of the Mac App store, which is why a very limited number of them can be created on a particular Developer Account.
-You should consider making a backup copy, which will require you to export the certificate together with the associated private key from the Keychain.
-The procedure for doing so is documented by Apple.
+You should consider making a back up copy, which will require you to export the certificate together with the associated private key from the Keychain.
+The procedure for doing so is documented by Apple. - If you intend to create other types of code signing identities in the future, it's also helpful to discuss Apple's Worldwide Developer Relations (WWDR) Intermediate Certificate.
+While we didn't need to use it to create the Developer ID Application identity, you'll need to have a WWDR certificate in your Keychain to create valid code signing identities for other purposes, such as testing your applications with the "Mac Development" certificate or uploading them to the App store with the "Mac App Distribution" certificate.